rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 Connection established!
 ```

-Why did we get multiple messages printed out?
-Well, our browser is expecting to
+We got multiple messages printed out for one browser request; these connections
+might be the browser making a request for the page and a request for a
+`favicon.ico` icon that appears in the browser tab, or the browser might be
-speak HTTP, but we aren't replying with anything, just closing the connection.
+retrying the connection.
+Our browser is expecting to speak HTTP, but we aren't
-We're closing it by moving on to the next loop iteration; when `stream` gets
+replying with anything, just closing the connection by moving on to the next
-dropped at the end of the loop, it closes it for us.
-These connections might be
+loop iteration.
+When `stream` goes out of scope and dropped at the end of the
-the browser making a request for the page and a request for a `favicon.ico`, or
+loop, its connection gets closed as part of the `drop` implementation for
+`TcpStream`.
+Browsers sometimes deal with closed connections by retrying, since
-the browser might be retrying the connection.
-The important thing is that we've
+the problem might be temporary.
+The important thing is that we've successfully
-successfully gotten a handle on a TCP connection!
+gotten a handle on a TCP connection!

 Remember to stop the program with `CTRL-C` when you're done running a
-particular version of the code, and restart it after you've made the each set
+particular version of the code, and restart `cargo run` after you've made each
-of changes in order to be running the newest code.
+set of code changes in order to be running the newest code.

-In order to keep things clean, let's move our processing of the connection out
+In order to keep our code clean, let's move the code processing the connection
+out to a function.
+We're about to add more code to actually process a
+connection rather than only printing out a message, so we'll make a function to
-to a function.
-Modify your code to look like Listing 20-2, which starts a
+contain the code for this purpose.
+Modify your code to look like Listing 20-2,
-`handle_connection` function:
+which starts a `handle_connection` function:

 <span class="filename">Filename: src/main.rs</span>